jia1217/ParallelProgammingLabs/docs/Labs/Lab1_led.md

 * Click on *Run Synthesis* under the *SYNTHESIS* tasks of the *Flow Navigator* pane.

-The synthesis process will be run on the `lab1.v` file (and all its hierarchical files if they exist).
+The synthesis process will be run on the `lab1.v` file (and all its hierarchical files if they exist; `lab1.v` is the top file in this example).
 When the process is completed a Synthesis Completed dialog box with three options will be displayed.

 * Select the *Open Synthesized Design* option and click *OK* as we want to look at the synthesis output before progressing to the implementation stage.